-Expenses related to changes in inventories and raw materials and consumables used increased by $\in$ (9,898) thousand, or 12%, for the year ended December 31, 2023 as compared to the year ended December 31, 2022.
-These expenses increased, primarily as a result of expenses associated with the accelerated launch of new products and changes in product mix.
+Expenses related to changes in inventories and raw materials and consumables used increased by (12,417) thousand, or 13%, for the year ended December 31, 2024 as compared to the year ended December 31, 2023.
+These expenses increased at a lower rate than our revenues, primarily as a result of efficiency gains that led to improvements in the Gross Margin of our products.